johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 ### Softmax

-Now that we've looked at embeddings and their relationship to the class centers, now we need to figure out how to turn our logits into a probability distribution.
+Now that we've looked at embeddings and their relationship to the class centers, we need to figure out how to turn our logits into a probability distribution.
 If we look at the logits from our previous example:

 $$
 \mathbf{z} = \begin{bmatrix}